awsdocs/amazon-ec2-user-guide/doc_source/AccessingInstancesLinux.md

 1. In a command\-line shell, change directories to the location of the private key file that you created when you launched the instance\.

-1. Use the chmod command to make sure that your private key file isn't publicly viewable\.
-For example, if the name of your private key file is `my-key-pair.pem`, use the following command:
+1. Use the following command to set the permissions of your private key file so that only you can read it\.

    ```
    chmod 400 /path/my-key-pair.pem
    ```

+   If you do not set these permissions, then you cannot connect to your instance using this key pair\.
+For more information, see [Error: Unprotected Private Key File](TroubleshootingInstancesConnecting.md#troubleshoot-unprotected-key)\.

 1. Use the ssh command to connect to the instance\.
 You specify the private key \(`.pem`\) file and *user\_name*@*public\_dns\_name*\.
 For example, if you used Amazon Linux 2 or the Amazon Linux AMI, the user name is `ec2-user`\.